 The only complaint we have with the device is the poor sound quality.
 Even with the case that’s supposed to enhance the sound it’s muffled and voices are hard to hear, there’s also no provision for plugging in an external mic.
 In all, the Dogcam is a decent little bullet camera, recording quality is excellent and the battery life is acceptable (though it can be improved by using an external battery pack) and it’s virtually indestructible.

 Hot Stuff Extra

 A few more of the products we’ve been using or investigating in the making of this issue…

 We were sent in these to try and were very impressed, using them to secure a pair of Karoo 3s to the back of the V-Strom.
 Perhaps not as versatile as a regular bungee but these rubber straps are handy to have, and can be attached together to give extra length.

-For those in need of back protection this is proving a comfortable and unobtrusive garment, even aiding those suffering lower back problems as it supports the back and keeps posture good.
-It also covers much more of the spine than protectors than come with most jackets.
+For those in need of back protection, this is proving a comfortable and unobtrusive garment, even aiding those suffering lower back problems as it supports the back and keeps posture good.
+It also covers much more of the spine than protectors that come with most jackets.

 Many of this issue’s features were shot on this camera; a mid-level SLR with the USP of featuring wi-fi, allowing you to sync it to a smart phone for photo transfer and for remote shutter release.
 The camera is also compact and light.
 Overall a decent bit of kit.

 We’re still to fit the Scottoiler to the V-Strom, mainly because the centre stand has arrived making lubing the chain much easier.
 To fit the Scottoiler you also need to cut the airline and drill it to the frame so a job for when there’s more time and tools at hand.